mweskott/nse-nettime-client/README.md

 ### Configuration files

 To define static options, you can provide a configuration file in json format.
-If no configuration file is given, the command tries to load the file `nettime.json`.
+If no configuration file is given, the command tries to load the file `.nettime.json` from the home directory of the user.

 ```javascript
 {